appearancelab/appearancelab/index.md

 {% include section.html %}

-{%- comment -%} 1 — CURRENT PROJECTS {%- endcomment -%}
+{%- comment -%} 1 — ABOUT {%- endcomment -%}

 {% capture text %}
-We investigate appearance and performance across a range of ongoing projects in vision science and cognition.
+Learn more about the Psychophysics of Appearance Laboratory, our mission, and research focus.

 {% include button.html
-  link="projects"
+  link="about"
-  text="Explore current projects"
+  text="About the lab"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"